voteflux/digipol/docs/ALPHATESTING.md

 ## Bug reporting

-In order to report a bug, simply shake your divide and follow the prompts

-## Conversations

-To have conversations about the app during alpha testing, head over to the [flux discord server](https://discord.gg/xFMUTZw) and join in the **#alpha_testers** channel.
+To discuss bugs and issues with the first alpha, head over to the [flux discord server](https://discord.gg/xFMUTZw) and join in the **#alpha_testers** channel.
+Post screenshots and write descriptions of your findings.

+For a more detailed BUG report, go to the [Issues Page](https://github.com/voteflux/voting_app/issues) on the **voting_app** repo, check if your issue/bug type has been mentioned and add to it *OR* create a new issue. **NOTE:** Be sure to use the *alpha feedback* tag when creating a new issue.
+You may also add appropriate tags.

 ## Feature Requests